 Honors Program

-The Honors Program is available to self-motivated, conscientious Regis College students who wish to complete an alternate pathway through the core curriculum and be distinguished as an honors graduate.
+The Regis University Honors Program is a community of students and faculty united by a shared love of learning and the courage to ask deeper questions.
+The Honors Program is available to self-motivated, conscientious Regis students who wish to complete an alternate pathway through the core curriculum and be distinguished as an honors graduate.

 Academic curiosity encouraged.

-Honors students form a vibrant community of young scholars who are committed to making the most out of their time at college.
-They’re natural leaders across the campus community.
+The Honors Program welcomes learners with diverse interests who want to ask deeper questions, connect their studies with their values and join a community that shares a love of discovery.
+You don’t need perfect grades or test scores to thrive in honors but you do need curiosity and commitment.
+Honors students are natural leaders across the campus community.
 They tend to thrive on challenges and they enjoy working together to realize their full intellectual potential.
 What’s more, honors students are eager to integrate their intellectual lives into their personal, community and world experiences.

-Honors Program students enjoy an integrated sequence of seminars designed especially for them by faculty from across Regis College.
-This team-taught curriculum stresses interdisciplinary study, small-group interaction and individual student initiative.
+Honors Program students enjoy an integrated sequence of seminars designed especially for them by faculty from across Regis.
+This team-taught curriculum stresses interdisciplinary study, big picture thinking, and connections across fields.
 We also offer a variety of "honors-only" sections of standard core courses which invite students to explore material in greater breadth or depth, probing connections within and among disciplines.
-By taking an alternative pathway through the standard core, the Honors Program provides an exciting way to integrate the broader education of a liberal arts college.
+By taking an alternative pathway through the core curriculum, the Honors Program provides an exciting way to integrate the broader education of a liberal arts college.

 three female students sitting outside in grass